-\begin{remark} Our result suggests that at least when the signal for community structure of a single graph is sufficiently strong, since weak community recovery in a single graph is possible on a large fraction of vertices, the recovered community structure can be leveraged to enhance the task of testing network correlation.
-We would like to emphasize that this is by all means a highly nontrivial task, and we refer to Sections~\ref{subsec:innovations} and \ref{subsec:discussions} for elaborative discussions on the challenges.
-In addition, while we believe that our result and many of our arguments extend to smaller $\lambda$ above the Kesten-Stigum threshold $\epsilon^2 \lambda s>1$ and to the more general setting of correlated stochastic block models with $k>2$ communities, certain parts of our proof crucially rely on the assumptions of a two-community model and sufficiently large community signal.
-We believe that establishing similar results in the general case would require substantial additional efforts and thus we leave this goal for future works. \end{remark}
+\begin{remark} Our result suggests that when the signal for community structure of a single graph is strong enough such that (weak) community recovery in a single graph is possible on a positive fraction of vertices, the recovered community structure can be leveraged to enhance the task of testing network correlation.
+We would like to emphasize that this is by all means a highly nontrivial task, and we refer to Sections~\ref{subsec:innovations} and \ref{subsec:discussions} for elaborative discussions on the challenges. \end{remark}

-\begin{remark} In \cite{CR24}, the authors seem to tend to feel that in the logarithmic degree regime the correlated SBMs belong to the same algorithmic universality class of sparse correlated \ER model, and thus all inference tasks are computationally impossible when $s<\sqrt{\alpha}$.
-However, our result suggests a different possibility by demonstrating a new phase transition phenomenon in this model in the constant degree regime. \end{remark}
+\begin{remark} In \cite{CR24}, the authors seem to tend to feel that in the logarithmic degree regime the correlated SBMs belong to the same algorithmic universality class of the sparse correlated \ER model, and thus all inference tasks are computationally impossible when $s<\sqrt{\alpha}$.
+However, our result suggests a different possibility by demonstrating a new phase transition phenomenon in this model in the constant-degree regime. \end{remark}